 These Kira Kira Japanese names totally stand out and shine on their own but it affects the lives of those children who bear the name more than their parents who chose it.
 On one hand, these names certainly make an impression and are hard to forget, but sometimes it draws unwanted attention - whether it be from people unable to say the name correctly at first try, teasing from other kids, or being called out as a Kira Kira name to their face or behind their back.
 Some people go as far as to change their name when they get the chance.

 Some Japanese names are harder to pronounce for people unfamiliar with the Japanese language.
 For Japanese people who live overseas or multiethnic families, this is another aspect to consider when choosing their kid’s names.
 Some people will give an English first name and Japanese middle name, or vice versa.
 Or just have a name they go by depending on where they are at the time.

-There are also Japanese names that can easily be used as an English name.
+There are also Japanese names that can easily be used as an English name and vice versa.
 Examples of these are:

 Hana - Hannah or Hanna

 Maya, Erika (Erica), Karen, Maria, Anna